virgili0/Virgilio/Topics/Deep learning in cloud/README.md

-# ☁️☁️Deep-learning-in-cloud☁️☁️
+# Deep learning in cloud

-Ever had a laptop 💻 which is not powerful enough to run your models , forget about it and use **Cloud GPUs** ☁️ to train your model faster and cheaper cuz its raining 💦 Cloud GPUs
+Ever had a laptop which is not powerful enough to run your models?
+Forget about it and use **Cloud GPUs** to train your model faster and cheaper!

 * Also get to know where you can [**deploy**](https://github.com/zszazi/Deep-learning-in-cloud/blob/master/README.md#deploy-your-model-as-a-web-app) your model to serve millions of people